ThibaultVdp/node-minezup-client/README.md

     $ PROGRAM=1 node .

-Any other questions may be forwarded to your contact at MineZup.
+If you have any questions, feel free to reach out to your contact at MineZup.